 Within the meandering boundaries of the City of Santa Clarita, only one business can claim to have been around longer than the Saugus Café — The Newhall Land and Farming Company.

-The story of the restaurant began on September 1, 1887 with the dedication of the Saugus Train Station.
-Named for the birthplace of Henry M. Newhall in Massachusetts, the curious term is Narragansut Indian, meaning a sandy spit of land.
+The story of the restaurant began in 1888 with the construction of the Saugus train station.
+Named for the birthplace of Henry M. Newhall in Massachusetts, the curious term, "Saugus," is Narragansut Indian, meaning a sandy spit of land.

 A Southern Pacific Railroad employee, Richard R. Wood, with mining interest near Sacramento, arrived at Saugus in 1898, taking an option on the eating house and a chunk of land (Tract 1801) west of the railroad tracks.
 On January 18, 1899, his brother, Martin, came up from Terminal Island, co-signed the deed from Tolfree, altering the name a bit to Saugus Café.
 Martin took active management, not joined by Richard (Dick) for another seven years.

 The only building in Saugus at the time was the depot with the exception of a possible blacksmith shop up at the corner of present Magic Mountain and San Fernando Road.
 Helen Wood Cone later recalled local cowboys, bored with nothing to do, taking "pot shots" at the station and using north bound trains for target practice.